soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 the shorthand of the flag name, and how it would be described in the usage and help messages.

-> Actually `strOption` can return any string type
+> Actually, `strOption` can return any string type
 > that implements the interface `IsString`.
 There are a few such types,
-> for example `Text`, a much more efficient Unicode text type from the `text` package.
+> for example, `Text`, a much more efficient Unicode text type from the `text` package.
 > It is more efficient than `String` because while `String` is implemented as a
 > linked list of `Char`, `Text` is implemented as an array of bytes.
 > `Text` is usually what we should use for text values instead of `String`.
 We haven't